ross-spencer/sumfolder1/README.md

 The technique required for a directory tree is a little more convoluted than that of a Merkle tree which uses binary nodes and evaluates checksums from left to right.
 I believe the implementation used for sumfolder1 is more closely aligned to that of a "Radix Tree" or "Patricia Tree", however, this is to be explored more.

 > NB.
-A merkle tree is partially used for performance, however, sumfolder1 does not yet have a performance use-case.
+A merkle tree can be used in its context for performance; sumfolder1 does not yet have a performance use-case.

 ### Terminology